 The Andre and Ginsberg actions were transferred to the U.S. District Court for the Middle District of Tennessee, where they were consolidated with the Franchi action.
 Plaintiffs filed a consolidated amended complaint on February 21, 2020, and Defendants moved to dismiss the action on March 23, 2020.
 That motion remains pending.
 While that motion was pending, the parties stipulated to allow Plaintiffs to file a further amended complaint, which Plaintiffs filed on March 31, 2021.
 Defendants' motion to dismiss the new complaint was due on or before May 14, 2021.
 That motion was fully briefed as of July 19, 2021.
 On September 30, 2022, the Court denied in part and granted in part Defendants' motion to dismiss.
-Discovery will therefore now commence in these proceedings.
-On October 24, 2022, the Plaintiffs in this action filed a motion to intervene in the State Court action for purposes of discovery and settlement.
+Defendants filed an answer to the second amended complaint on November 14, 2022.
+The court held an initial case management conference on December 2, 2022.
+The case is currently in discovery and the deadline for completion of fact discovery has been extended to August 14, 2023.